This article was written by University of Pittsburgh assistant men’s basketball coach Kevin Sutton.

 - Points off transition

-Then the individual will look at the opponents stats to do their comparisons.
+Then the individual will look at the opponent’s stats to make their comparisons.
 Looking at stats such as:

 - Assist to Turnovers